onderwijsin/onderwijsloket-rotterdam/README.md

 The app is an extension of ``onderwijsloket-core``; an Nuxt 3 layer containing common config for Onderwijsloket apps, UI components and composables and other reusable logic.
 Currently ``onderwijsloket-core`` is in private pre-release, and thus this repo cannot be cloned without a Github Access token that has read permissions for the ``onderwijsloket-core`` repo.

+> if you found a 🐛 bug, have some 💬 feedback or discovered a 🤫 vulnerability, please contact us at [hallo@onderwijs.in](hallo@onderwijs.in)

 ## Setup

 Make sure to install dependencies: